Delay-Doppler Channel Estimation using Arbitrarily Modulated Data Transmissions: Data-Based DD Channel Estimation

 since the final expression follows from Identity~\ref{idty:sumrootsofunity}.

 Therefore, for any orthonormal basis $\boldsymbol{\phi}$, we have:

 assuming $\mathbf{h}[k,l]$ is supported within $0 \leq k,l \leq (MN-1)$. \end{IEEEproof}

-Fig.~\ref{fig:crossamb_data} illustrates the above result by plotting the magnitude of the self-ambiguity function $\mathbf{A}_{\mathbf{x}}[k,l]$ for $4$-PSK data modulated on different bases $\boldsymbol{\phi}$.
+Fig.~\ref{fig:crossamb_data} illustrates the above result by plotting the magnitude of the self-ambiguity function $\mathbf{A}_{\mathbf{x}}[k,l]$ for $4$-QAM and $16$-QAM data modulated on different bases $\boldsymbol{\phi}$.
 As suggested by Theorem~\ref{thm:data_amb}, $\mathbf{A}_{\mathbf{x}}[k,l]$ approximates an ideal ``thumbtack'' in expected value, with cross-interactions between data symbols (second summation in~\eqref{eq:sys4}) resulting in a non-zero noise floor.